Stay safe in the pool this summer.

-- The fire department teaches an American Heart Association Heartsaver CPR/AED class the third Saturday of each month.
+- The fire department teaches an American Heart Association Heartsaver CPR/AED monthly.
 Please contact Renni Burt at 817-748-8349 to reserve your spot or go to our CPR page for the current schedule.

 Simple steps do save lives and you never know which step might save someone that you love.